GabrielvMarinho/Obsidian/ANOTAÇÕES/Tech/Software/Software Arquitecture/Patterns of code/Layered Architecture/Layered Architecture.md

 ```
 ## DTOs (Data transfer [[Object]]s)

-simplify the transfer of data between layers, so like between services and controller
+simplify the transfer of [[Data]] between layers, so like between services and controller

 Example: